mightyguava/jl/README.md

 cat app-log.json | jl
 ```

-jl itself doesn't support following a log stream, but since it consumes a stream, you can just use `tail`
+jl itself doesn't support following log files, but since it can consume from a pipe, you can just use `tail`
 ```sh
 tail -F app-log.json | jl
 ```